Finally woke up to a bright, bright sun shiny day!

 By giving tours they could afford tuition while using their study discipline.

-All the tour guides were history majors, most also had a degree in psychology so the joke goes, “I will teach you the history of this place and if you have a crisis about what you’re learning, I’m ready to listen and help you through any breakdowns you experience!”
+All the tour guides were either history or psychology majors so the joke goes, “I will teach you the history of this place and if you have a crisis about what you’re learning, I’m ready to listen and help you through any breakdowns you experience!”

 I joined a small group of people and soon we were in front of a pedestal that had a copper miniature map of the city complete with raised pieces for the taller buildings.

-He showed us where we were and where we would be going using this miniature map of Krakow.
+He showed us where we were and where we would be going using this miniature raised copper map of Krakow.

 Soon we were in city centre and sure enough, we passed by a Hard Rock Cafe.
 Another pin for my bro.